Jamie Hagan: Career

 Hagan started with the Leinster Rugby Academy.
 In 2009, he signed for Connacht on a two-year contract, starting at tighthead prop.
 He played in fifty games for Connacht.

 He returned to Leinster in 2011.
 Hagan scored only one try in his three years with Leinster, in a 42–13 win over Irish rivals Ulster.

-It was announced on 25 March 2013 that Hagan will be joining Aviva Premiership side London Irish, on a three-year contract, at the end of the 2012–13 season.
+It was announced on 25 March 2013 that Hagan would be joining Aviva Premiership side London Irish, on a three-year contract, at the end of the 2012–13 season.

 It was announced on 17 November 2014 that Hagan is returning to Leinster Rugby on a short-term loan deal.

+In 2015 he joined Melbourne Rebels on a two-year contract before joining Bézier a year later.
+In September 2022 he played his one hundredth game for Bézier.